martylamb/blobstore/README.md

 Blob readback = bs.get(ref);
 System.out.println("Read back " + readback.size() + " bytes");

+// read Blob data back into a byte array.
+You can just as easily copy it
+// to a file via Blob.copyTo() or obtain an InputStream from the Blob
+// via Blob.inputStream()
 String s = new String(readback.readAllBytes());
 System.out.println("Data read back: " + s);